 A statute of limitations is a law requiring plaintiffs to file claims by a certain deadline.
 The point of a statute of limitations is to keep the civil justice system just for both parties.
 Without a deadline to file, a plaintiff could theoretically wait until the loss of important evidence on the defendant’s side to bring a claim.
 It is important to meet this deadline if you wish to retain any right to damages.

 Contact Our Law Firm

-If you have questions regarding personal injuries, car accidents, medical malpractice and more, schedule a free consultation at The Law Offices of John Phebus.
-Our Glendale wrongful death attorney can be reached by calling 623-847-7117 or by completing our online contact form.
+If you have questions regarding wrongful death, personal injuries, car accidents, medical malpractice and more, schedule a free consultation at The Law Offices of John Phebus.
+Our Glendale wrongful death attorneys in Arizona can be reached by calling 623-847-7117 or by completing our online contact form.
 Our law firm’s office hours are 8 a.m. to 5 p.m., Monday through Friday.
 Evening and weekend appointments are available based on the needs of our clients.